mumot1999/mastodon/README.md

 Important Notes Regarding this fork
 ===================================

-This is the fork mastodon as deployed on https://mastodon.host, necessary to add a few customisations and integrate it in a CI pipe for deployment.
+This is Mastodo, a Mastodon's fork implementing useful features that will not be implemented upstream. ( Take a look at the different topics on https://discourse.joinmastodon.org if you want to understand more, but you've been warned, it can be toxic ).
+It is deployed on https://mastodon.host, and tends to integrate all the upstream commits ( deactivating stuff that does not make sense of course ).

 Patches implemented:
 - PIWIK integration ( allows to have some nice anonymous, self hosted and opensource analytics on the visitors ).